rnleach/findfire/README.md

 and geographic bounding box and then output them in KML.
 The KML elements include a time stamp for the scan start and end times so the KML can be animated in Google Earth.

+## currentfire
+Select the clusters from the most recent satellite image given a satellite name and sector name.

+This command line application will query the database for the most recent image given the satelltie and sector and produce a KML file with all the clusters.

 ## connectfire
 Create a database with the necessary information to create time series of fires.
 (Not Implemented)